Pattrigue/Vibrant-Venture-Localization/README.md

 When working with dialogue, please **make sure to also include these tags in the localized dialogue whenever they are used.**
 In addition, **make sure to use the correct locale code (`en` for English, for example) and ensure that locales are listed alphabetically**.

-## CSV
+## XLIFF
-The `csv` directory contains all the files for the in-game menus, HUDs, etc. - essentially, everything besides the dialogue.
+The `xliff` directory contains all the files for the in-game menus, HUDs, etc. - essentially, everything besides the dialogue.
 Some of these files use special tags for in-game formatting - **please ensure that these are also included in translated text, and that the names of variables remain the same.**
-For example, in `Tutorials.csv`, one of the English columns include a tag for coloring the Double Jump tutorial text:
+For example, in `Tutorials_da.xlf`, one of the English columns include a tag for coloring the Double Jump tutorial text:

 `Press {0} while airborne to <color={characterColor}>Double Jump</color>`